adrianHards/learning-frontend/README.md

 ### Computer Science

 A contentious topic, and one I'm not well qualified to talk about.
-The general consensus, however, seems to be that there several important concepts to learn with [some](https://benmccormick.org/2018/02/20/cs-for-fe/) being more important than others.
+The general consensus (i.e. Reddit), however, seems to be that there several important concepts to learn with [some](https://benmccormick.org/2018/02/20/cs-for-fe/) being more important than others.

 Personally, I will try [this](https://frontendmasters.com/courses/computer-science-v2/) course by FEM, but at the moment I don't think it's the best use of my time.

 <p align="center">
   <img src="https://visitor-badge.laobi.icu/badge?page_id=adrianHards/resources-js" id="counter">